 \textbf{Baselines.} As described in Section \ref{sec:bg-lm} and \ref{sec:ana-tc}, we compare LoRD with two types of model extraction methods: maximum likelihood estimation (MLE) and knowledge distillation (KD).
-For MLE and LoRD, we conduct MEAs under pure black-box attack settings.
+For MLE and LoRD, we conduct MEAs under pure \textbf{black-box} attack settings (see Appendix \ref{sec:threat} for more details of the threat model).
 For KD, the predicted distributions are used specifically under grey-box settings.

-\textbf{Metrics.} For text generation tasks, we evaluate extracted models with a semantic-level and two lexical-level metrics, BERTScore~\cite{bertscore}, BLEU~\cite{bleu}, and Rouge-L~\cite{rouge}, all of which are commonly used in the NLG evaluation.
-Regarding reasoning tasks (e.g. QA), we use Precision, Recall, Accuracy, and F1 score as their evaluation metrics.
+\textbf{Metrics.} For text generation tasks, we evaluate extracted models with a semantic-level and two lexical-level metrics, BERTScore~\citep{bertscore}, BLEU~\citep{bleu}, and Rouge-L~\citep{rouge}, all of which are commonly used in the NLG evaluation.
+Regarding reasoning tasks (e.g., QA), we use Precision, Recall, Accuracy, and F1 score as their evaluation metrics.

 \textbf{Implementation Details.} We use Llama3-8B as the local model to learn the outputs generated by victim models.
 We set sequence length varying 128 to 4096 depending on the selected tasks, and learning rate $3\times 10^{-5}$.
 Our experiments run on 2 $\times$ 80GB Nvidia Tesla A100.
-We execute each training five times and record the mean values and standard variances in the following sections.
+We execute each training five times and record the mean values and standard variances.
 For LoRD, we set $\tau_{1}$ and $\tau_{2}$ to 0.8 and -0.1, respectively.
-Besides, we set the period number $N_{t}$ to 512, and use $\lambda_{1}=0.5$ as the default formation of the loss function.
-The victim model's response, $\mathbf{y}_{vic}$, is generated by token sampling with a temperature of 1, the default setting for OpenAI APIs.
-The local model also uses token sampling, but with a temperature of 0.8 and Top-P probability clipping~\cite{topp} at 0.98.
-We use this setting to enhance the stability of generation in local models.
-Note that we have not incorporated \emph{sampling strategies} with their corresponding hyperparameters into the design of LoRD.
-We believe that MEAs considering sampling strategies could inspire more powerful MEA methods, and we leave these improvements for future work.
+Besides, we set the period number $N_{t}$ to 512, and use $\lambda_{1}=0.5$.